 8. Art Classes

 For seniors who have worked hard all their lives just to make a living, retirement can open the door to a newfound creativity.
-Watercolor and acrylic painting as well as drawing and sketching are all high on the list of artistic expression, and making art in a group can be an enjoyable way to engage with others.
+Watercolor and acrylic painting as well as drawing and sketching are all high on the list of avenues for artistic expression, and making art in a group can be an enjoyable way to engage with others.

-Making necklaces or bracelets is another fun craft that can help seniors improve fine motor skills and provide an outlet for creativity -- plus participants get the bonus of wearing, gifting, or even selling the beautiful items they create.
+Making necklaces or bracelets is another fun craft that can help seniors improve fine motor skills and provide an outlet for creativity — plus, participants get the bonus of wearing, gifting, or even selling the beautiful items they create.

 12. Music Therapy